ming757/toy-shell/README.md

 ### Project #1 : Make Your Own Shell

- - OS Environment : Linux
+ - OS Environment : Ubuntu Linux 18.04
  - mkdir : Command to create a directory.
  - ls : Check the contents of the directory.
  - mv : Move the file.